API Keys

 API keys can optionally have an expiration date.
 After expiration, the key becomes invalid and requests using it will fail.

-• Set expiration for temporary or contractor access
+Set expiration for contractors or short-term projects

-• Long-lived keys are acceptable for production services with proper security
+Long-lived keys are fine with proper security

 Revoking Keys